-To protect and sustain the outstanding natural landscapes and features of the District for present and future generations.
+To protect and sustain the outstanding natural landscapes and features of the District from inappropriate subdivision, use and development for the benefit of present and future generations.

 - Section 6 of the Resource Management Act requires the Council to recognise and provide for the protection of outstanding natural features and landscapes within its District from inappropriate subdivision, use and development as a matter of national importance. - It is appropriate that development, particularly in the high country and Mackenzie Basin, has an overriding regard to the wider visual and landscape considerations that are important to the well-being of the District, its residents and visitors.